Content

 The puncture protection

-Between the tread and the carcass, puncture-proof tires have an insert that prevents punctures and cuts through the tread.
-Not every tire, not even every tire for e-bikes, has puncture protection!
+Between the tread and the carcass, puncture-resistant tires have an insert that prevents punctures and cuts through the tread.
+Not every tire, even for e-bikes, has puncture protection!

 Thicker sidewalls

 Special tires for e-bikes also have more material in the sidewall.
-This keeps the tire stable on one hand, and on the other hand, the tube is better protected against lateral cuts.
+This keeps the tire stable on one hand, and on the other hand, it better protects the tube from side cuts.

 Do e-bike tires need special puncture protection?

-A flat tire is fortunately not a catastrophe, the most common bicycle breakdown is usually more annoying than fatal.
-To ensure your bike tires roll over shards, sharp-edged gravel, or thorns without immediately getting holes, there are several ways today to make the tire puncture-proof and thus resistant to punctures and cuts.
-Tire manufacturers, of course, have their trade secrets here, but generally, it is the special construction features that make modern tires puncture-proof.
+A flat tire is fortunately not a disaster, the most common bike breakdown is usually more annoying than fatal.
+To let your bike tires roll over shards, sharp gravel, or thorns without getting holes immediately, there are several ways today to make the tires puncture-resistant and thus resistant to punctures and cuts.
+Tire manufacturers have their secrets, but generally, it's the construction features that make modern tires puncture-resistant.

 • A puncture protection insert protects the tube inside the tire from punctures

-• The sidewall of a puncture-proof tire is also reinforced
+• The sidewall of a puncture-resistant tire is also reinforced

 Of course, the puncture protection medal also has its flip side.
-Puncture-proof tires are thicker, because the thicker the tire, the further an object can penetrate before it can cause damage, logically.
-But generally, the casing also becomes heavier, which fortunately doesn't weigh too heavily on the overall weight of an e-bike.
-The other point is the purchase price, for bike tires with advanced puncture protection, you have to shell out a bit more.
-However, since you will have less hassle, and fewer repair costs and new tubes will be needed, this is usually gladly accepted.
+Puncture-resistant tires are thicker, because the thicker the tire, the further an object can penetrate before causing damage, logically.
+But generally, the tire also becomes heavier, which fortunately doesn't weigh much on the total weight of an e-bike.
+The other point is the purchase price, for bike tires with advanced puncture protection you have to pay a bit more.
+However, since you'll have less hassle, and fewer repair costs and new tubes, it's usually gladly accepted.

 Do you really need special e-bike tires?

-You now know how pedelec tires are constructed and function.
+You now know how pedelec tires are constructed and operate.
 But do you really need them?
 After all, they are often a bit more expensive than other bicycle tires.

 Whether your bike benefits from the slightly more expensive e-bike tires depends, among other things, on how much you ride.